 Since 2009, he regularly contributes to the peer-reviewed law journal GRUR-Prax, discussing recent German and European Supreme Court decisions.
 He is also one of the authors of the Attorneys’ Handbook on Intellectual Property, and recently added his insights to procedural provisions of the Regulation on European Union Trade Marks in an English commentary.

-The JUVE Manual 2017/2018 counts him amongst the “most frequently recommended” lawyers in the field of trade marks and competition, particularly in contentious matters, in which he is found "increasingly visible".
+The JUVE Manual 2018/2019 counts him amongst the frequently recommended lawyers in the field of trade marks and competition, particularly in contentious matters, in which he is found "increasingly visible".
 According to the Kanzleimonitor 2017/2018 – an empirical study conducted by the Federal Association of In-house Lawyers (BUJ) based on the recommendations of in-house counsels – he is one of the most frequently mentioned lawyers in the area of industrial property rights.
 The Handelsblatt newspaper counts him amongst “Germany’s best lawyers” in the field of intellectual property.
 The following commentaries concerning Rudolf Böckenholt can be found in Legal 500 Deutschland 2018 (a guide for clients): he "always gives concise advice” and “consistently achieves excellent results".
 Here he is listed as the 'next generation name' for the year 2018.
 For the fourth time in a row, he has been listed as “LMG Rising Star 2018” in the 2018 edition of the international Euromoney Expert Guide.

 He is an active member of the International Trademark Association (INTA), Intellectual Property Owners Association (IPO), European Communities Trade Mark Association (ECTA), Pharmaceutical Trade Marks Group (PTMG), the German Association for the Protection of Intellectual Property (GRUR) and a number of other professional organizations in intellectual property.